Seminar Commemorating Launch of HEDN (in Japanese)

 All articles (except Letters to the Editor, Replies, and Image Essays) must have a structured abstract that states in 250 words or fewer the purpose, basic procedures, main findings and principal conclusions of the study.
 Divide the abstract with the subheadings: Aim, Methods, Results, Conclusions.
 The Abstract should not contain abbreviations or references.

 Five key words, for the purposes of indexing, should be supplied below the Abstract, in alphabetical order, and should be taken from those recommended by the US National Library of Medicine’s Medical Subject Headings (MeSH) browser list.

 Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion, Acknowledgments, Authors’ Contributions, Disclosures, References.

 The source of financial grants and other funding must be acknowledged.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.

 At the time of submission, each author must disclose and describe any involvement, financial or otherwise, which might potentially bias his or her work.
-The disclosure must be provided under the heading titled “Disclosure”, which should appear on the title page.
+The disclosure must be provided under the heading titled “Disclosures”, which should appear on the title page.
 If accepted, the Disclosures section should be inserted after the Acknowledgments section and before the “References” section.
 The absence of any interest to disclose must also be stated.

 In the text, give the author’s name followed by the year in parentheses; for example, Smith (2000).
 If there are two authors use ‘and’, for example, Smith and Jones (2001); but if cited within parentheses use ‘&’: (Smith & Jones, 2001).
 When reference is made to a work by three to five authors, cite all authors the first time it occurs; subsequently, list the first author followed by et al. If there are six or more authors, cite only the first author and then use et al. For references to multiple sources, please list these in chronological then alphabetical order.
 In the Reference List, references should be listed in alphabetical order.